Associated Bodies are represented on the Tasmanian Council of Churches by their own appointed delegate.

 Spiritual Care Australia

 Spiritual Care Australia (SCA) is the professional association for practitioners in chaplaincy, pastoral care and spiritual services.
 As a national organisation SCA seeks to unify, consolidate, support, promote and encourage the development of chaplaincy, religious, pastoral and spiritual care within contemporary multi-faith Australia.
-SCA's representatives on the TCC Executive are Ms Carmel Fader (Hobart meetings) and Mr Bradley Taylor (non-Hobart meetings).
+SCA's representative on the TCC Executive is Mr Paul Hueston.

 TCC Emergencies Ministry